codefresh-io/codefresh-onprem-helm/codefresh/README.md

 If you run external MongoDB (i.e. [Atlas](https://cloud.mongodb.com)), it is **required** to upgrade it to 7.x after upgrading Codefresh On-Prem to 2.8.x.

-For backward compatibility (in case you need to rollback to 6.x), you can set [`featureCompatibilityVersion`](https://www.mongodb.com/docs/v6.0/reference/command/setFeatureCompatibilityVersion/) to `6.0` in your values file.
+For backward compatibility (in case you need to rollback to 6.x), you should set [`featureCompatibilityVersion`](https://www.mongodb.com/docs/v6.0/reference/command/setFeatureCompatibilityVersion/) to `6.0` in your values file **before the upgrade**.

 ```yaml
 mongodb: